P2 (film): Plot

 Angela finds keys in a car rental office and tries to escape by car, but is side-swiped by Thomas in another vehicle, leading to a game of chicken, which Angela wins, though in the heat of the chase, she flips the vehicle.
-Thomas opens the door and prepares to grab her while again claiming he will help her, but Angela, who was actually feigning unconsciousness to get Thomas close to her, manages to stab him in the eye and choke him with her handcuffs, while finally denouncing Thomas for his hypocrisy and sadistic actions.
+Thomas opens the door and prepares to grab Angela, who feigns unconsciousness to get Thomas close to her, stabs him in the eye and chokes him with her handcuffs, while finally denouncing Thomas for his selfish actions.
 She takes his keys to free herself, cuffs him to the car just before he comes to, and begins to leave while taking his taser.
-Thomas, now powerless and trapped, desperately starts pleading with her, saying he's always alone and begging her to give him a chance.
-When Angela doesn't respond to his pleas, he angrily insults her, unwittingly exposing what he really thinks of her.
-In retaliation, Angela points the taser at a stream of gasoline leaking from the car, and sarcastically wishes a now-horrified Thomas a merry Christmas before using the taser to ignite the gasoline, engulfing a screaming Thomas in the flames and causing the car to explode, killing him.

-Finally free, Angela (who is now wet, bloody, and injured) opens the garage gate and limps out into a cold and desolate Manhattan Christmas morning just as the fire department, paramedics, and police can be heard arriving.
+A now-powerless Thomas desperately starts pleading with her, saying he is always alone and begging her to give him a chance, but when Angela does not respond to his pleas, he angrily insults her.
+In retaliation, Angela uses the taser to ignite a stream of gasoline leaking from the car while sarcastically wishing a now-horrified Thomas a merry Christmas, and walks away as a screaming Thomas is engulfed in the flames and the car explodes, killing him.
+Angela then opens the garage gate and limps out into a Manhattan Christmas morning just as the fire department, paramedics, and police are arriving.